marrold/mqtt-sky-remote/README.md

     python mqtt-sky-remote.py

 Send a command using your MQTT publisher of choice with the following topic-

     sky/[NAME OF BOX]/send

-The message body should be one of the supported commands listed below.
+The message body should be one of the supported commands listed in the 'Supported Commands' Section.

+The following is an example using mosquitto_pub to send the play command-

+    mosquitto_pub -h 127.0.0.1 -t sky/LOUNGE_TV/send -m play

 ### Supported Commands